B-McLeod/Tafe_As5/README.md

 ### Specifications

 * The app uses buttons for the nine Tic-Tac-Toe squares.
 * Make the app work well in portrait and landscape orientations.
 * The app should save the game when the user switches orientations or navigates away from the app and then back to it.
+(JSON Required, No longer required due to class timeframe)

 ### Enhancements